siulzeni/sh_price_analysis_extension/README.md

 Analysis tool usually takes me 3 to 4 clicks and a copy/pase.
 I know it's not a lot, but when I laizly browse for new events I like to relax and search with one hand.
 I came up with this solution to further enable my laziness.

+#How It Works
+Simply go to the event page and click the extension button.
+It will open Price Analysis for that particular event.
+Simple as that

 ##Installing
 - Download the package.zip onto your machine and unzip into any location of your choosing.
 - Go to Chrome Extensions (chrome://extensions) and on the top right corner, check "Developer Mode".